Assassin's Creed Origins: Setting

 The player takes on the role of an Egyptian Medjay named Bayek of Siwa and his wife Aya, as they work to protect the people of Ptolemaic Egypt during a time of widespread upheaval.
 The Pharaoh, Ptolemy XIII, struggles to maintain his rule while harboring ambitions of expanding his kingdom.
 His sister, the recently deposed Cleopatra, begins marshaling loyalist forces to launch a counter-coup against Ptolemy.
 Additionally, incursions into the Kingdom by the Roman Republic under the command of Julius Caesar lead to fears of an imminent invasion.
 Bayek's role as a Medjay brings him and Aya into contact with the secretive forces manipulating these events and into forming the Hidden Ones, the precursor organization to the Assassin Brotherhood.
+The story is followed in the modern day by Layla Hassan, an Abstergo researcher who covertly reads Bayek and Aya's memories to uncover the origins of the Assassins and secure a senior position in Abstergo's Animus project.
+In experiencing Bayek's memories, Layla may encounter a series of ancient structures built by the First Civilization.
+Each contains a message that alludes to Layla playing a pivotal role in an upcoming apocalyptic event.